solidjs/solid/documentation/guides/rendering.md

 <my-element prop:UniqACC={state.value} attr:title={state.title} />
 ```

 > **Note:** Static attributes are created as part of the html template that is cloned.
 Expressions fixed and dynamic are applied afterwards in JSX binding order.
-While this is fine for most DOM elements there are some like input elements with `type='range'` where order matters.
+While this is fine for most DOM elements there are some, like input elements with `type='range'`, where order matters.
 Keep this in mind when binding elements.

 ## Entry